louhenry/louhenry/README.md

     Hi there, I'm Luis Enrique Gomez 👋
 </p>

-I'm a developer currently working with .NET applications with [Alianza Estrategica Portuaria](https://www.alianza.com.mx).
+I'm a developer currently working with .NET, vbScript applications with [Alianza Estrategica Portuaria](https://www.alianza.com.mx).
 We create solutions to better manage your problems.

 ### Everyday use